Posted on Blog on March 30, 2021

 - With larger candidate pools, candidates are less likely to engage in person-to-person attacks and more likely to focus on making a positive case for themselves.
 This can also make women more likely to enter the race in the first place.

 - In theory, women are more likely to win in open-seat races.
-Since multi-member districts have a higher rate of turnover, there are more races for women to run and win in. *Please note that much of the existing literature is split on this point; our team is in the process of researching the impact of district design on the incumbency advantage, so please stay tuned for more information!
+Since multi-winner districts have a higher rate of turnover, there are more races for women to run and win in. *Please note that much of the existing literature is split on this point; our team is in the process of researching the impact of district design on the incumbency advantage, so please stay tuned for more information!

 In our annual Gender Parity Index, we credit states with achieving progress towards gender parity while noting how incremental and uneven progress has been.
 In the absence of systems-based approaches, progress towards parity will continue to lag behind its full potential - even as more women begin to run for office.